-When institutional data is to be shared with a third party (for example, an information technology cloud provider), Policy DM-02 on Disclosing Institutional Information to Third Parties requires that proactive steps be taken to be aware of and reduce the risks associated with sharing the information.
+When institutional data is to be shared with a third party (for example, an information technology cloud provider), Policy DM-02 on Disclosing Institutional Information to Third Parties requires the department involved to take proactive steps to be aware of and reduce the risks associated with sharing the information.

-To initiate the review process, the department, the Purchasing Office, or the data steward may request that a product be reviewed based on the sensitivity of the data to be stored or processed by the application/service.
-Requests for assessments should be sent to firstname.lastname@example.org.
-If it is determined that an assessment is required, the UISO will create the Box folder and add all necessary participants.
+To initiate a 3PA, the Requester (from the department engaging with the third party), Purchasing, or a data steward may request a product be reviewed based on the sensitivity of the data to be stored or processed by the application/service.
+The Requester has two primary responsibilities to initiate a 3PA:

-The requestor should download the Data Use Assessment document and its associated instructions, complete it, and email it, along with a brief description to firstname.lastname@example.org.
+- Download the Data Handling Matrix (DHM) with its associated instructions, complete it, and email it, along with a brief description to firstname.lastname@example.org.

 - Download the Data Security Safeguards Matrix (DSSM) with its associated instructions and provide it to the vendor.
 Involving the vendor early reduces delays later in the 3PA process.